Indented Writing and the ESDA Electrostatic Detection Apparatus

 The VSC (Video Spectral Comparator, described in the companion detection-methods topic) provides an oblique-light channel that delivers standardised geometry for oblique examination and integrates photography into the same imaging system used for UV and IR examination.
 This is preferable to ad hoc lighting for casework because the image is captured with calibrated settings and documented in the case file.

-The Electrostatic Detection Apparatus (ESDA) was developed in the 1970s by Queen's University Belfast researchers Robert Bower and Joseph Toland, and was subsequently refined for forensic casework by Ordidge, Foster and others at the British Home Office.
+The Electrostatic Detection Apparatus (ESDA) was developed in the 1970s by Doug Foster and Bob Freeman, who founded Foster+Freeman Ltd. (Worcestershire, UK) to manufacture and commercialise the instrument, with strong support from the British Home Office.
+Foster and Morantz published the underpinning electrostatic imaging technique in 1979.
 The commercial instrument that brought ESDA into operational forensic laboratory use is the Foster+Freeman ESDA 2 (Worcestershire, UK), which is the current-generation instrument used by the FBI Questioned Documents Unit, the DSTL Forensic Document Laboratory (UK), and forensic science laboratories in Australia, India, Canada, and across European national services.

 The physical principle is as follows.
 The document to be examined is placed on a flat porous metallic plate (the examination plate) and a thin transparent plastic film (Mylar, approximately 6 micrometres thick) is stretched over the document surface, held in conformal contact by a vacuum drawn through the porous plate.
 The combination of Mylar and document now has a micro-topography that mirrors the surface topography of the document: the Mylar is pulled down into the furrows of any indentation, conforming to the impression.